RICKETTSIA

 Bellow is a micrograph of a cell (in live blood) that has been destroyed by Rickettsia:

-Here is an excellent document by Dr. Cecile Jadin a Belgian Dr who has treated a lot of rickettsia afflicted patients in South Africa.
-Doctor Jadin is one of those excellent doctors who treats the causes instead of just treating the symptoms.
+Bellow, is an excellent document (In PDF format) by Dr. Cecile Jadin a Belgian Dr who has treated a lot of rickettsia afflicted patients in South Africa.
+Doctor Jadin is one of those "excellent doctors" who treats the cause of an illness, instead of just treating the symptoms.

 REFERENCES: